-And soup isn’t just a comforting cold weather thing.
+Hot soup on a hot day?
 Summers in Asia are scorching.
 And AC isn’t always an option, especially in hawker centres and outdoor restaurants.
-A great tactic to beat the summer heat:
+A great tactic to beat the simmer heat:

 - Eat hot soup.
 This predictably causes you to sweat.

 - The breeze (or a well aimed fan) hits your sweaty brow.

 - As the sweat evaporates, your body cools down.

 Most of these delicious and easy Asian soup recipes can be prepared at home in a short amount of time.
 So don’t be intimidated!
 Here are 18 reader favorites.

 The Best Miso Soup (みそ汁)

 This may be one of the best known Asian soup recipes of all time.
 And while there aren’t many steps to making this easy umami miso soup at home, you will definitely taste the difference from the store bought packets – or the instant stuff that gets brought out with the edamame at many corner sushi spots.
 This is my mom’s recipe, so it’s made with love – and tastes like home.
 Be sure to watch the video!
 My mom taught me the best technique for properly dissolving miso paste into broth.
 And I’m excited to share it with you!

 Miso Soup Recipe Video